Master of Science Vitality and Ageing

 For pioneers of tomorrow's medical care

-The Master of Science Vitality and Ageing is accredited by the Dutch-Flemish Accreditation Organisation (NVAO).
 Within the programme you can also follow individual courses as a guest student.
-Click here for information on these courses.
+Please click here for information on these courses.

 "In the course Multimorbidity we learned some revolutionary

 concepts that bring into question some of the current practices of geriatric medicine.
 I find this stimulating."

 "Listening to lectures by researchers whose papers I have read before in high-profile medical and scientific journals, has been both humbling and inspiring."

 Raúl Hernán Medina Campos from Mexico, student 2012/2013